Coleus Growth and Care Guide

 Common Pests

 While Coleus is generally pest-resistant, mealybugs can present a challenge.
 These pests are difficult to eradicate and require targeted treatment.
 Acephate is the most effective option for eliminating mealybugs, though neem oil can provide some control if applied repeatedly.
 Thorough coverage, especially on the undersides of leaves, is essential for effective treatment.
+For more information, check out our article on Common Coleus Problems & Solutions.

 Common Diseases